Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Evaluation

 \subsection{Weak Scaling}

 We use uniform random graphs, in which all nodes have the same expected degree to study weak scaling.
 We consider ``edge weak scaling'' where $n^2/p$ is kept constant.
 We achieve good weak scaling as shown in Figure \ref{fig:uniform_random_graphs}.
-The number of iterations is smaller when the sparsity is $0.05\%$ or $0.5\%$ when compared to sparsity of $0.001\%$ or $0.01\%$, but the multilinear computation time per iteration is the most significant factor for the dense graphs.
+The number of iterations is smaller when the sparsity is $0.05\%$ or $0.5\%$ when compared to sparsity of $0.001\%$ or $0.01\%$, but the multilinear computation time per iteration is the most significant factor for dense graphs.

-In Figure \ref{fig:as_multilinear}, we show the performance of an R-MAT graph with and without using the multilinear kernel.
-The multilinear kernel implementation outperforms the plain Awerbuch-Shiloach algebraic implementation by several orders of magnitude.
+In Figure \ref{fig:as_multilinear}, we evaluate performance on an R-MAT graph with and without using the multilinear kernel.
+The multilinear kernel implementation outperforms the pairwise implementation described in Section \ref{ssec:mult_kernel} by several orders of magnitude.